 The screening procedure starts with a writing prompt activity to assess written communication skills and an interview for oral communication skills.
 This is administered and conducted by the institute designated officials or faculty members.

 Screening Criteria

-TOTAL 25 pts Appropriate Non-Verbal Cues 5 pts Organization of Ideas (written and oral) 10 pts Communication Skills (written and oral) 10 pts
+Communication Skills (written and oral) 10 pts Organization of Ideas (written and oral) 10 pts